 Should Teeth Be Sensitive After a Filling?

 The World Health Organisation confirms that tooth decay and dental cavities are widespread health problems.
 One of the best ways to treat decay and cavities is with a tooth filling.
 However, this often leaves one with sensitive teeth after the procedure.
 Find out more about teeth sensitivity and what you can expect following a filling procedure.
 Bloom offers advice about this topic including the question about should teeth be sensitive after a filling?
+If you need health insurance coverage for dental treatments, you can apply for health insurance online.

 What is a cavity?